hrsh7th/nvim-compe/README.md

 # Warning

 nvim-compe is now deprecated.
-Please use [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) that successor of nvim-compe.
+Please use [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) the successor of nvim-compe.

 nvim-compe still works but new feature and bugfixes will be stopped.